Monitoring and evaluation

 Early Review of the Specialist Homelessness Services Program

-Family and Community Services (FACS) engaged the Australian Housing and Urban Research Institute (AHURI) and the University of NSW Social Policy Research Centre (SPRC) to undertake an Early Review of the Specialist Homelessness Services (SHS) Program.
+Communities and Justice (DCJ) engaged the Australian Housing and Urban Research Institute (AHURI) and the University of NSW Social Policy Research Centre (SPRC) to undertake an Early Review of the Specialist Homelessness Services (SHS) Program.

 Findings are based on qualitative and quantitative data.
 Qualitative data was captured from client and service provider surveys; interviews with clients, service providers and stakeholders in four case study sites; and interviews with other government and non-government stakeholders.